 Closed: Tuesday and Wednesday

-I kept coming across the name Le Grenier à Pain and decided one day while strolling along rue des Abbesses that it was time to savour their croissant.
+I kept coming across the name Le Grenier à Pain and decided one day while strolling along rue des Abbesses in Montmartre that it was time to savour their croissant.
 A mouth-watering wait in line beside artisanal bread and pâtisseries led to one of those divine croissant experiences.
 Flaky, airy and perfect.

 9. La Grande Alésia